ashutosh229/DNS_Assisted_UDP_Video_Streaming_System/README.md

 ### Use Only Socket Programming

-Complied with.
 The application uses Python's low-level `socket` module directly.

 ### TCP for DNS Communication

-Complied with.
 The DNS server and DNS client logic use TCP sockets.

 ### UDP for Video Streaming

-Complied with.
 The video server and client use UDP sockets for frame transmission and keep-alive messaging.

 ### Use Basic Primitives Only

-Complied with.
 Communication uses socket operations such as:

 - `sendall()`
 - `recv()`